Rich Dad, Poor Dad |

 market.
 Bill Gates saw what people needed.
 Open your eyes to

-4. Law Kiyosaki recommends doing everything you can to grow your
+opportunities.
+Look at what sells and who buys. - Law Kiyosaki recommends doing everything you can to grow your

 business within legal boundaries.
 Know your corporate, state, and